Rock Ledge Ranch Historic Site

-Rock Ledge Ranch Historic Site is a living history museum (sometimes called an open-air museum) and farm located in Colorado Springs, Colorado, United States.
-Restored buildings and period-appropriate attired museum guides depict life in the Pikes Peak region in four time periods and in four different households: American Indian life in 1775; an 1860s cabin (Galloway Homestead); an 1880s farm (Chambers Home and Ranch); and a 1907 Edwardian Country Estate.
-Each residence (teepee, log cabin, farm house, mansion) reflects the construction and contents of homes of those periods.
-It is listed on the National Register of Historic Places.
+Rock Ledge Ranch Historic Site is a living history museum (sometimes called an open-air museum) and farm located at Garden of the Gods in Colorado Springs, Colorado, United States.
+Staff and volunteers dressed in period-appropriate attire interpret life in the Pikes Peak region from 1775 through 1910.
+Rock Ledge Ranch is home to six historic sites: an American Indian Area interpreting indigenous life from 1775 through 1835; an 1860s homestead cabin; an 1880s homestead garden; the 1874 Rock Ledge House; an 1890s blacksmith shop; and a 1907 Edwardian Country Estate.
+Rock Ledge Ranch Historic Site is listed on the National Register of Historic Places.

 Museum

 Museum guides, each wearing clothing specific to the time period and type of residence, explain and demonstrate activities of daily life of those who lived in the region.
 Visitors see and participate to learn how people from different time periods lived during the eras: clothing, meal prep and cooking, cleaning, laundry, mowing, games and entertainment, and how they made their living.

 There is a working 19th Century blacksmith shop, barn, horses, and chickens.
 Sheep and a cow graze around the farm.
 At one time, peacocks were resident.
 The historical interpreters demonstrate daily living skills, and encourage visitors to participate.
 The museum hosts over 100,000 people on an annual basis.